tatankam/eventmap/docs/ARCHITECTURE_API.md

 - The frontend relies on Streamlit’s session state and reactive components for seamless user experience.
 - This architecture supports easy extension with additional endpoints and frontend features.

+## Integration with CrewAI and Mistral LLM for Natural Language Extraction

+The ReMap backend leverages CrewAI and the Mistral LLM, accessed via a custom wrapper around OpenAI-compatible APIs, to dynamically extract structured event query parameters from natural language input.

+### Key Components

+- **LLM Configuration:**
+  A custom LLM instance (`customllm`) is initialized using environment variables for model name, base URL, and API key, set with zero temperature for deterministic extraction results.

+- **Agent Definition:**
+  A specialized CrewAI `Agent` is configured with the role "Payload Extractor" and a precise goal to parse input sentences and extract only the required fields as a JSON object matching the payload schema.
+The fields extracted include origin and destination addresses, buffer distance, start and end date-times, query text (search keywords), number of events, and travel profile choice.

+- **Task and Crew Setup:**
+  The agent is encapsulated in a `Task` that describes the extraction objective and expected JSON output, with a `Crew` managing the sequential execution process to ensure reliable extraction.

+### Extraction Service Functionality

+- The core function `extract_payload(sentence: str)` invokes the CrewAI `crew.kickoff` method with the user sentence as input.
+- The extracted JSON is validated and parsed into the `Payload` Pydantic model, enforcing correct field types and date consistency.
+- Errors during validation return `None`, providing robust error handling for input processing.

+### Benefits and Role in Backend

+- This integration complements the `/sentencetopayload` API endpoint, enabling natural language requests to be converted into structured payloads for route creation and event querying.
+- Utilizes state-of-the-art LLM semantic understanding to enhance user experience by allowing flexible, unstructured travel and event queries.
+- Ensures consistent, validated query parameter extraction using strong schema validation combined with advanced AI parsing.